 - Ungrouped values: Fields that are not grouped but available in this column.

-- Groups and Members: List of group, and their members.
+- Groups and Members: List of groups and their members.

-Let me uncheck the Include Other group.
-This will remove others group
+Let me uncheck the Include Other groups.
+This will remove other group

-Now you can see the pie chart that is displaying all the colors, and one group that contains Blue, Multi and NA colors.
+Now you can see the pie chart that displays all the colors and one group that contains Blue, Multi, and NA colors.

 Remove Power BI Group Members

-Please select the group member that you want to remove, and click ungroup button.
-For the demo purpose, we are removing the Blue color.
+To remove Power Bi group members, Please select the group member that you want to remove, and click ungroup button.
+For the demo purpose, we are removing the Blue colour.

-And our pie chart is displaying all the colors, and one group that contains Multi and NA colors.
+And our pie chart displays all the colors and one group contains Multi and NA colors.

 Rename a Group in Power BI